lextm/jekyll-theme-chirpy/_posts/2006-12-25-news-code-beautifier-collection-5-3-1-is-available.md

 Hi, friends.
 I am glad to announce the availability of Code Beautifier Collection 5.3.1.

-Merry X’mas and happy new year.
+Merry X'mas and happy new year.
 <!--more-->

-# What’s the new version?
+# What's the new version?

 This version is titled HardQuery R2 Update 1.
 The version number is 5.3.1.1124.

-# What’s new in this version?
+# What's new in this version?

 There are about ten main changes:

 1. \+ Add Lextm Logging Service based on log4net.
-1. - MarcClifton’s Debug unit is removed.
+1. - MarcClifton's Debug unit is removed.
 1. \* NDoc project is replaced by a Sandcastle project.
 1. \* JCF 2.25 is used.
 1. \+ An easter egg is added.